kindzal/qw-maps-to-grayscale/README.md

-# Quake World map textures grayscale conversion script
+# Quake World map textures to grayscale conversion script
 Script and associated tools to convert QuakeWorld map textures to grayscale